Hawaii OSHA Training

 Hawaii Labor Laws

-HIOSH investigates work-related accidents involving caught in between, crushed, electrocution, falls, struck by, and objects dropped from cranes.
-In addition to workplace safety, the Hawaii Department of Labor and Industrial Relations also addresses unemployment insurance, workforce development, disability compensation, and discrimination complaints.
+HIOSH investigates work-related accidents caused by caught in/between hazards, crushing, electrocution, falls, struck-by injuries and objects dropped from cranes.
+In addition to workplace safety, the Hawaii Department of Labor and Industrial Relations also addresses unemployment insurance, workforce development, disability compensation and discrimination complaints.

-A top initiative for HIOSH is performing voluntary inspections for businesses proactively seeking to improve its health and safety performances within the workplace.
+A top initiative for HIOSH is performing voluntary inspections for businesses proactively seeking to improve their workplace health and safety performance.
 OSHA encourages businesses to work with the workforce and the department to become a model of worksite for safety and health, allowing them to join the Safety and Health Achievement Recognition Program (SHARP), which exempts businesses from programmed inspections.